 With far lesser known waves around every nook and bend, you’ll have the opportunity to surf just about every day- mostly with just you and a couple of mates out in the water.
 A variety of uncrowded waves, with incredibly beautiful setups between mountains and beaches await surf travellers visiting the breathtaking country.
 South Africa is home to some of the best surfing locations in the world, collectively making the country one of the best surf trips for intermediate surfers.

-What is the definition of an intermediate surfer?
+What is the definition of an intermediate or mid-level surfer?
 Surfline.com defines and intermediate surfer this way:

 “INTERMEDIATE rider is a surfer who can successfully paddle out alone at a familiar location and catch and ride waves to a logical finish frontside or backside, confidently using the three basic surfing turns – bottom turn, top turn and cutback.“